BlackCatCode22/midterm-program-dmohle-4/README.md

 # tCppMidterm
 tCppMidterm -- Midterm for C++ Fall '23

+Revised Oct 4, 2023 with a vector list

 Your midterm program will be  a collaboration of lab partners.
 You will present your program to your classmates on the presentation date and participate in the class code review by accepting all critiques without feedback.
 For example, a code review committee member says, "Good animal names, but your code was unreadable." and you and your partner say, "Thank you for your feedback."

 To constrain the scope to current class instruction, limit input to four animals from each of four species (16 animals).